 After your workout

-I personally feel this is the best time to take your dose, I subscribe to the thinking that there is a window of opportunity between 30 and 60 minutes after your workout, where your body is primed to absorb every gram of creatine and protein in order to repair itself from the epic workout that you just performed.
+I personally feel this is the best time to take creatine, I subscribe to the thinking that there is a window of opportunity between 30 and 60 minutes after your workout, where your body is primed to absorb every gram of creatine and protein in order to repair itself from the epic workout that you just performed.

 This is only my opinion, but it is also backed by science.
 In the end find what works best for you and do that.